 Developing Expertise in Visual Search

-We're revising a manuscript for Attention, Perception, and Psychophysics describing the cognitive and oculomotor changes that occur as visual search expertise develops.
+Currently being revised for Cognitive Research: Principles and Implications, we describe the cognitive and oculomotor changes that occur as visual search expertise develops.
 Participants simultaneously searched displays for 20 target categories, with some targets appearing more frequently than others, over a series of repeated hour-long sessions.
 Because each display contained between 0 and 3 targets, we were able to measure participants' eye movements as they decided to stop searching (e.g., after finding all targets or deciding that the display contained none), as well as how efficiently they scanned each display.
 As experience developed, targets were located more quickly, distractors were more likely to be avoided (see right), and, if participants looked at a distractor, they "rejected" it more quickly.
 Overall, results show that eye movement variables (e.g., saccade velocity, amplitude) improve with experience, and that mental representations become better refined over time.
 More interestingly, we also show how the development of expertise affects the "shape" of observers functional viewing fields!
-This project is a collaboration between us and other researchers at NMSU.